Improving energy efficiency

 In this regard, the department’s work focuses on the following areas:

-- Development and implementation of new policies aimed at improving the energy performance of domestic and non-domestic buildings, in the context of the new Energy Strategy currently under development;
+- Development and implementation of new policies and programmes aimed at improving the energy performance of domestic and non-domestic buildings, in the context of Pages 37-41 of the new Energy Strategy Energy Strategy for Northern Ireland: The Path to Net Zero Energy

 - Co-ordinating policy development with other public bodies whose functions impact on energy efficiency policy;